 WASHING INSTRUCTIONS: Socks - Wash in washing machine (cold or warm water), hang up to dry.

-All Articles with mixed fiber (Alpaca and synthetic fibre) - Hand Wash in mild detergent (Zero) or Machine Wash in mild detergent (e.g. Zero) if label says machine wash use gentle cycle, cold water, lay flat to dry
+All Articles with mixed fiber (Alpaca and synthetic and fibre) - Hand Wash in mild detergent (Zero) or Machine Wash in mild detergent (e.g. Zero) if label says machine wash use gentle cycle, cold water, lay flat to dry

-100% Alpaca - hand wash in lukewarm water with mild detergent.
+100% Alpaca and Alpaca/Natural fiber blend - hand wash in lukewarm water with mild detergent.
 Do not wring out.
 Gently squeeze.
 Rinse with same temperature water.
 Lay flat to dry.
 (Reshape if necessary)

 100% knitted and felted mitts: Put on hands and wash with mild detergent in sink.
 Rinse in same temperature water.
 Remove from hands, reshape and lay flat to dry.

 Ravenscrag Alpaca Fashions With the exception of the Alpaca socks all our Alpaca Fashions are made by Linda Tarney with fiber from our own animals.
 Check out the price tag to see the picture of the animal your article came from!
-To purchase any item visit our farm.
-If you can't visit, items may be purchased with Visa or Mastercard by phone or email.
+Items may be purchased with Visa or Mastercard by phone or email.
 Actual shipping costs will be added.

 Due to the large amount of fiber required for each batch of socks we combine our fiber with fiber from local Alpaca farms.
 The sorted fiber is taken to the exotic fiber mill in Innisfail where they add the nylon and bamboo and process it into yarn.
 It is then sent to a mill in Calgary, Alberta for processing into socks.
 We have found over the past few years that this mill produces very nice, durable socks that wear well.
 Because each batch is different the colors will vary year to year.
 All socks are 70% Alpaca/20% Nylon/10% Bamboo Thick Winter Socks Thick looped interior.
 Very warm and comfortable!
 Great for people working outside or anyone with poor circulation.
 Our daughter loves to wear hers as slippers!
 Sizes: Small (up to ladies 7) Medium (Ladies 7 to 9) Large (Ladies 9 to Men's 9 ) XLarge (Men's 9 to 14) $40.00 per pair